quarto-dev/quarto-cli/design/quarto-latexmk/README.md

 -   The binary that is produce is not currently properly versioned

--   There isn't currently a way to test using the tool locally (for example, if you wanted to develop locally)

--   Should a release emit a versioned build of the binary that could be use by third parties in order to keep version numbers in sync with underlying quarto source code?
+-   Should a Quarto release emit a versioned build of the binary that could be used by third parties in order to keep version numbers in sync with underlying quarto source code or shall we handle versioning in some other way?